codappix/search_core/Documentation/source/changelog/20180406-120-facet-configuration.rst

-Breacking Change 120 "Pass facets configuration to elasticsearch"
+Breacking Change 120 "Pass facets configuration to Elasticsearch"
 =================================================================

 In order to allow arbitrary facet configuration, we do not process the facet configuration anymore.